knhash/knhash.github.io/homemade-pi.md

 <br><br><br><br><br>

 Need ongoing technical assistance? **₹50/month**.
 No issues in a month?
-The money will be donated to the awesome folks at PiHole in your name!
+The money will be donated to the awesome folks at Pi-Hole in your name!

 <br><br><br><br><br>